SegmOnto/Guidelines/zones/Stamp/Stamp.md

 ## Justification

 Stamps are common marks of possession, for instance by libraries, and are also used in a variety of situations.
-`
-## Problems and challenges

-- Should stamp and seal be distinguished ?